pumoco/pumo.io/content/posts/MLOps.zenml.md

 date: "2022-06-25"
 draft: false
 categories: [ML, AI]
-tags: [ML,AI, MLOps, zenml]
+tags: [ML,AI, MLOps, zenml, pumo]
+description: "PuMo: Order your ML model and Explore Machine Learning | A fast, easy way to create machine learning models."
 ---

 ## How can ZenML solve your problems?

 WEll, in companies which is working with ML stuff, there should be some automation or CI/CD.
-I was searching for a solution to automate the ML pipelines and found zenml.
+I was searching for a solution to automate the ML pipelines and found [zenml](https://www.zenml.io/home "zenml").

 So in here, going to share my experience about zenml and how to use it.